PREVIEW-AI to dominate this year's CES, even without OpenAI's Altman on hand | Technology

 Funding for generative AI projects exploded last year, surging more than fivefold to $23.78 billion through the beginning of December from 2022, according to PitchBook data.
 "It's the year of AI in everything," said Maribel Lopez, tech analyst at Lopez Research.
 "If you don't have AI in your product, don't show up, it's not worth talking about."

-Germany's Bosch is expected to showcase a near-invisible gun-detection system that will pair video and audio AI for proactive security involving firearms at schools.
+Germany's Bosch, which recently won a CES award for a near-invisible gun-detection system that pairs video and audio AI for proactive security involving firearms at schools, is scheduled to speak on AI and cybersecurity at a panel in the show.
 Japan's NEC will unveil AI software that enables mobile devices to analyze face patterns and pupil conditions to estimate human vitals and mental state.
 A slew of companies is expected to show off how using AI in vehicles is making them smoother and safer for drivers through better in-vehicle virtual assistants and cabin monitors.

 For instance, Cerence, which makes AI-powered virtual assistants, is set to announce a partnership with Volkswagen, and Israel-based Cipia is expected to unveil a system that monitors signs of distraction and drowsiness in drivers.
-Amazon.com said it will announce a generative AI partnership with BMW, but declined to provide details before the show.
 Many automakers are also adopting AI in various stages of production to reduce costs, said Wendy Bauer, vice president of automotive and manufacturing at Amazon Web Services, which counts BMW and Toyota as customers.
 AI can help carmakers save money by speeding up vehicle development and ensuring better quality checks during manufacturing, she said.

 PC and smartphone makers are also likely to showcase how their products use AI, which chipmakers including Intel and AMD are betting will offer a new revenue stream.
 Microsoft said on Thursday that PCs with a new AI button on the Windows keyboard will be on display at the show.
 But it is not clear whether consumers will pay extra for AI capabilities on their computers because these developments perform less obvious tasks than OpenAI's ChatGPT bot.